nareshkumar-h/devops/README.md

 #### Continuous deployment
 * If all tests are passed then the application can go immediately live and available to end users without any human approval

-#### Static code analysis (Sonar Cloud)
--	Analyzes your code for bad programming practices
--	Improvements or possible vulnerabilities
--	Does NOT execute or run my code

-#### Jenkins- Build and deployment automation tool

-1. Source code in a repository
-2. Create an ec2 with Maven (building our application), Tomcat (hosting our application)
-3. Installed Jenkins to read from that repository and automatically call Maven to build our application and deploy it on Tomcat